What Types of Injuries or Conditions Are Covered?

 - Exposure to noise

-This can cause deafness, loss of motion, reduced range of motion of a limb, or pain and limited movement such as carpal tunnel syndrome.
-An employer may be liable for aggravating a condition as well.
+Conditions such as the above can cause deafness, loss of motion, reduced range of motion of a limb, or both pain and limited movement as is the case regarding carpal tunnel syndrome, a common occupational injury.
+An employer may be liable for aggravating a medical condition as well.

 Medical Benefits & Wage Indemnity for Missed Work